toybreaker/rokastro/src/content/posts/davina-stephens/index.md

 ### 📋 Follow up

-Digested that laudry lists.
+Digested that laundry lists.
 Rokma built a proposal plan.
 Think pimp-you-car improvements on the client original idea and expectations.

 Aim high, straight to the top, then adjust as needed.
-Motivational narraties do wonders.
+Motivational narratives do wonders.

 ### 🤩 Result

-We built a small system for Davina to track, showcases and display  her artworks on the web.
+We built a small system for Davina to first track her artworks, then showcase the selected pieces, on the web.

 A bit of logic, a Shared Google Sheet and a fast, clean, slick website.
 Boom!
 Each artwork has its own page/URL so it's easy to share a particular piece.